Lieberk/FakeVE/README.md

-Multimodal Fake News Video Explanation: Dataset, Model and Evaluation
+## Abstract:

-Multimodal fake news videos are difficult to interpret because they require comprehensive consideration of the correlation and consistency between multiple modes.
-Existing methods deal with fake news videos as a classification problem, but it's not clear why news videos are identified as fake.
-Without proper explanation, the end user may not understand the underlying meaning of the falsehood.
-Therefore, we propose a new problem - Fake news video Explanation (FNVE) - given a multimodal news post containing a video and title, our goal is to generate natural language explanations to reveal the falsity of the news video.
-To that end, we developed FakeVE, a new dataset of 2,672 fake news video posts that can definitively explain four real-life fake news video aspects.
-In order to understand the characteristics of fake news video explanation, we conducted an exploratory analysis of FakeVE from different perspectives.
+While social media platforms facilitate information access, fake news videos pose serious societal risks.
+Most detection methods treat fake news as a binary classification problem, ignoring the unique deceptive patterns of each fake item.
+To address this, we introduce the Fake News Video Explanation (FNVE) task, which generates natural language explanations for fake news videos.
+To support this, we developed FakeVE, a new dataset comprising 2,672 fake news video posts, which provides explicit explanations for four real-world deceptive aspects of fake news videos.
+Furthermore, we introduce a Multimodal Relation Graph Transformer (MRGT) model, which achieves state-of-the-art performance on FakeVE, outperforming strong baselines by up to +8.2\% in BLEU-4 and +12.3\% in ROUGE-L. Our work provides the first systematic benchmark for explainable fake news video analysis.

 ## Aspect Inclusion: